Rei Sakamoto

 Rei Sakamoto (坂本怜, Sakamoto Rei) is a Japanese professional tennis player.
-He has a career-high ATP singles ranking of world No. 174, achieved on 13 October 2025 and a doubles ranking of No. 772, achieved on 5 May 2025.
-Sakamoto won the 2024 Junior singles Australian Open title.
-He is currently the No. 5 singles player from Japan.
+He has a career-high ATP singles ranking of No. 133 achieved on 21 September 2026, and a best doubles ranking of No. 749 achieved on 13 April 2026.
+He is currently the No. 3 singles player from Japan.

+Sakamoto has won three singles titles on ATP Challenger Tour.
+He represents Japan at the Davis Cup.

+Junior tennis

+Sakamoto had remarkable results on the ITF junior circuit, maintaining a 114–39 singles win-loss record.
+In March 2023, he earned the boys' doubles title at the Banana Bowl, a top junior-level event hosted in Criciúma, Brazil.
+Playing with Italian Federico Cinà as top-seeds, the pair defeated seventh seeds Daniil Sarksian and Yaroslav Demin in the final.

+In January 2024, he won the J300 Traralgon International dropping only one set.
+He defeated second seed Nicolai Budkov Kjær in the final.

+Later that month, Sakamoto won his most prestigious title at junior-level – the boys' singles event at the Australian Open, defeating Czech Jan Kumstát in the final.

+He was also runner-up in the boys' doubles category at the 2024 French Open, with Federico Cinà.
+They lost to top seeds Nicolai Budkov Kjær and Joel Schwärzler in the final.

+Later that season, Sakamoto was crowned a champion in doubles at the 2024 US Open, with Czech Maxim Mrva.
+The pair defeated Denis Peták and Flynn Thomas in the final.

-Sakamoto reached an ITF junior combined ranking of world No. 1 on 27 May 2024.
+He reached an ITF junior combined ranking of world No. 1 on 27 May 2024.

 Career

-2024: Australian Junior champion, ATP qualifying & top 500 debuts

-Sakamoto won the 2024 Australian Open boys' singles title after defeating Jan Kumstát in three sets.
-Partnering Maxim Mrva, he also won the boys' doubles at the 2024 US Open, defeating Denis Peták and Flynn Thomas in the final.
+2024: First Challenger title

-He received a wildcard for qualifying competition at the 2024 Miami Open but lost to Vít Kopřiva in the first round.
+In March, Sakamoto received a wildcard for qualifying competition at the Miami Open, an ATP 1000-level event, but lost to Czech Vít Kopřiva in the first round.

 At the age of 18 and five months, Sakamoto won his first title at the 2024 Yokkaichi Challenger becoming the second youngest Japanese titlist after Kei Nishikori to lift an ATP Challenger trophy in history.
 As a result he reached the top 500 in the rankings on 2 December 2024.

-2025: Major qualifying, Masters and top 175 debuts
+2025: Masters and top 175 debuts

 Sakamoto received a wildcard for the qualifying competition at the 2025 Australian Open.

 Sakamoto made his Masters main draw debut at the 2025 Miami Open after qualifying, but lost to Alexandre Müller.

 He won his second Challenger title at 2025 Cary Tennis Classic and reached new career-high ranking of world No. 206 on 14 July 2025, rising 85 positions up in the singles rankings.
+Sakamoto made history with winning his third title at home in Yokohama, becoming the first Japanese teenager to win three Challenger titles.
+As a result he reached the top 175 in the singles rankings at world No. 159 on 24 November 2025.